mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 TIMING OF EVENTS
 The impacts start as the meeting with Mandal is concluding.
-A gentle tremor shaking the room and then a distant, repeating, ‘thump’ noise are the initial signs of something being amiss.
+A gentle tremor shaking the room and then a distant, repeating, 'thump' noise are the initial signs of something being amiss.
 A Routine (6+) Recon or Heavy Weapons check recognizes it as autocannon fire.
 The entire prison shakes with each impact, gently at first but successively more dramatically.

-The guard on Mandal’s side steps out at this point to find out what is going on, locking the door behind him.
+The guard on Mandal's side steps out at this point to find out what is going on, locking the door behind him.

 On the first main impact an alarm starts to sound (for the lockdown,